ravichas/AMPL-Tutorial/data_curation/README.md

 Due to large DB directory size (~ 22 GB), its contents are not included in the MultipleSourceCurn.tar.gz file.
 After downloading MultipleSourceCurn.tar.gz, use `tar -xzvf MutipleSourceCurn.tar.gz`, to untar/unzip the file.
-This will create `MultipleSourceCurn' folder.
+This will create `MultipleSourceCurn` folder.
 Please download the concerned files and place them under the DB folder.
 Make sure the filenames match the filenames listed under `Data